sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.ExampleDomains/AiAModernApproach/README.md

-﻿# Example Domains
+﻿# Example Domains - From Artificial Intelligence: A Modern Approach

-This project contains several example domains taken from "Artificial Intelligence: A Modern Approach, Global Edition" by Stuart Russel and Peter Norvig.
+This namespace contains several example domains taken from "Artificial Intelligence: A Modern Approach, Global Edition" by Stuart Russel and Peter Norvig.